 Batman v Superman: Dawn of Justice Ultimate Edition

-After the backlash of BvS.
+Prior to the release of BvS.
 WB/DC announced that they would release and extended version of the movie which added back 30 minutes of film they had Zack Snyder cut out. (well they didn’t say it like that) But this Ultimate Edition as it is called helped the film exponentially by rearranging scenes and adding more depth to the story.
 This release gave the movie new life and fans began to realize that Snyder’s vision was tampered with by WB execs.

 Justice League Set Visit